lgcanto/tweet-fetcher/README.md

 # tweet-fetcher
-Node.js app for fetching and storing commits of a specific user
+Node.js app for fetching and storing tweets of a specific user